Create and manage target group

 Configure target instance

-To use DSRNLB correctly, additional settings are required for the target instances based on their operating system.
-Create the instances to be used as targets beforehand, then perform the following tasks.
-Failure to do so will result in unsuccessful health checks.
+To use DSRNLB properly, additional configuration is required on the target instance based on the operating system.
+After creating the instance that will be designated as a target, perform the following tasks.
+Failure to do so will result in improper health check behavior.

 -

-Go to KakaoCloud Console > Virtual Machine > Instance menu.
+Go to the KakaoCloud Console > Virtual Machine > Instance menu.

 -